devleaks/followthegreens/docs/preferences.md

 It means that changing the value of a preference will modify the behavior and aspect of FtG.

-*Please recall that setting inappropriate values may cause FtG to malfunction, degrade X-Plane overall performances, even make X-Plane crash in some instances.*
+*Please recall that setting inappropriate values may cause FtG to malfunction, degrade X-Plane overall performances, even make X-Plane crash in some circumstances.*

+Fortunately, most of these preference settings are reversible.
+Just suppress misbehaving preferences and FtG will fall back on its 4 legs.

 # How Preferece Works

-Preferences are read each time a new FtG guidance session is started.
+Preferences are loaded each time a new FtG guidance session is started.

 FtG opens the following preference file: